Sherman's March (1986 film): Production

-Principal photography lasted about five months, and, according to McElwee, "I'd guess the total amount of footage I actually shot was about 25 hours."
-The total "filming time" could be considered much more substantial, however: "I was almost always ready to shoot.
+Principal photography lasted about five months, and McElwee estimated that he shot about 25 hours of footage: I was almost always ready to shoot.
 I kept the camera within reaching distance, sometimes balanced on my shoulder ...
 Even between major portraits, when I was on the road, I was totally open to filming whatever might happen in a gas station or in a restaurant, or wherever.
-So in one sense you can count all that time as 'filming time.'"
+So in one sense you can count all that time as 'filming time.'